 Oisa Ramen Slurp & Go and Tiki Rock Bar Are Opening in Downtown Boston

 Ramen lover and self-taught chef Moe Kuroki has made good on her promise to open a small brick-and-mortar for her pop-up Oisa Ramen.
-A 12-seat, weekday slurp shop is slated to open in November, taking over some space inside the former Place nightclub in downtown Boston.
+A 12-seat, weekday slurp shop opens for lunch on Monday, Jan.
+15, taking over some space inside the former Place nightclub in downtown Boston.
 Also on track to open there: Tiki Rock Bar, a craft cocktail bar with sushi and complementary snacks.

 “This is a big and exciting new step for Oisa Ramen,” says Kuroki, a MassArt grad and Brookline resident.
 The native of Fukuoka, Japan, started deconstructing the noodle bowls of her youth while pregnant with her first child, she previously told Boston.

 “I needed to have something to feel at home, and ramen, my favorite hometown food, became a craving.
 So, I decided to make my own,” she said.